 CCA (Copper-Chrome-Arsenate) is an industrial wood preservative.
-It protects wood against both insects and rot caused by fungi.
-It was first developed in 1933 but has been commonly used in South Africa since the 70’s.
+It protects the wood against both insects and rot caused by fungi.
+It was first developed in 1933 but has been commonly used in South Africa since the 70s.

 1. CCA is the best option

-ACQ and Copper Azole are new generation inorganic alternatives.
+ACQ and Copper Azole are new generations of inorganic alternatives.
 They are new to South Africa and not widely available for use.

 2. CCA is safe to use

-Since the treatments development in 1933 and after worldwide use for the past 6 decades there have been no reported health issues linked to the correct usage of CCA treated wood.
-CCA is a passive material that dissuades insects from attacking the wood and prevents fungi building up, it does not kill the insects in the same way a pesticide would but rather renders the wood unsavory to them.
+Since the development of the treatment in 1933 and after worldwide use for the past 6 decades, there have been no reported health issues linked to the correct usage of CCA-treated wood.
+CCA is a passive material that dissuades insects from attacking the wood and prevents fungi from building up, it does not kill the insects in the same way a pesticide would but rather render the wood unsavoury to them.

 The fixation procedure also ensures that the CCA becomes immobile.
 This means that unlike the Creosote which gives off an oily texture the CCA will remain fixed to the wood.